fish546-2018/laura-quantseq/notebooks/trinity-setup-on-mox.md

 	[lhs3@mox2 lhs3]$ sbatch -p srlab -A srlab ~/scripts/20181029_olyPS_trinity.sh
 	Submitted batch job 410247

+### Update 11/01/2018
+After waiting in the queue my job started this morning, and immediately failed.
+I inspected the output from the job, and it looks like the Trinity options weren't read:

+	Must specify basic parameters:  ex.
+Trinity --seqType fq --single reads.fq --max_memory 10G  at /gscratch/srlab/programs/Trinity-v2.8.3/Trinity line 895.

+I did a few things before re-running the job:
+  - Moved the script over to my /gscratch directory (keep everything contained)
+  - Removed a comma after my last forward strand read file (not sure if that caused an error, but it was incorrectly coded nonetheless)
+  - Inspected the Trinity option list for any erroneous spaces.
+I didn't find any.
+  I re-ran job (using script in new location), and no immediate error occurred!

 ### Notes about running jobs on Mox:
   * The gscratch/ folder is where srlab has all its programs stored, and it is huge so allows for large files.
 When you initially login to mox you are located in a subdirectory, in `/lusr/usr/`.
 To access gscratch, you must navigate using `cd /gscratch/srlab/`